Apply for Financial Aid

-All United States citizens should file a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+All United States citizens should file a Free Application for Federal Student Aid (or “FAFSA,” a word you’ll get to know well) at studentaid.gov or by using the myStudentAid app.
 The CIA’s federal code is 007304.
 When you have received a Student Aid Report (SAR) from the federal processing center, you’ll know that your application has been processed and the review procedure can begin.

 - Provide additional information.

 The CIA may request additional documentation, such as copies of your (or your parents’) IRS federal tax transcripts.
 Learn more about verification.